Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 - Name-change workflows were deeply confusing
 - Non-citizen pathways were unclear
 - Living-abroad rules were hidden or inconsistent
 - Users felt overwhelmed by dense information
+- Child-focused workflows needed to balance clear guidance for minors with strict compliance to federal (COPPA/CIPA) regulations.

 ---